denimandsteel/vdw/events/_posts/2017-05-13-lanefab_designbuild.md

 dayOfWeek: Sun
 dayOfMonth: May 13
 title: "Lanefab Design/Build"
-description: "Design studio open house including samples of passive house windows and doors.<br> Lanefab is an integrated design/build company that crafts custom homes and infill mini-homes (or “laneway houses”) with design quality & energy efficiency as core values. <br> <br> "
+description: "Lanefab is an integrated design/build company that crafts custom homes and infill mini-homes (or “laneway houses”) with design quality & energy efficiency as core values. <br> <br> Visit our design studio to see  samples of passive house windows and doors and understand how they work. "
 startTime: 12-4
 endTime:
 type: Design Studios